mayooot/gpu-docker-api/README.md

 2. **[Optional]** If you want to specify the size of the docker volume, you need to specify the Docker `Storage Driver` as `Overlay2`, and set the `Docker Root Dir` to the `XFS` file system.

----
-> 🌱To make your experience easier, we offer there ways to start project.
-> * Docker
-> * Build From Source
-> * Download From Release

 ## Docker